 Jonathan did understand.

 As much of a woman as he knew his wife to be, and as many admirable qualities as she possessed, maternal was not a term he could attribute to her, not before J.J., and not too far beyond J.J.
 Before they married, their views on a future family definitely differed.
-He knew that he wanted children.
-She said that she really did not.
-After a few years of marriage, he again broached the subject with her, hoping that their deep love for each other had changed her position.
-She consented to maybe just one child, since it would be his child.
+He knew he wanted children.
+She said she didn’t think she wanted any.
+After a few years of marriage, he again broached the subject with her, hoping their deep love for each other had changed her position.
+She then consented to maybe just one child, since it would be his child.
 She didn’t sound too enthused, and voiced her apprehension at the changes they would have to make in their lives to accommodate a child.
 They agreed to let nature take its course.

-Max, his good friend, was living with them then.
+Max, his former mentor turned trusted friend, was living with them then.
 Max, who was aware of his desire for a child with Jennifer, encouraged him on more than one occasion to let her know his heart.
 But he had been reluctant to pressure Jennifer into something she really did not want to do.
 He wanted to spend his life with her even if they never had a child.

 Then Max became seriously ill.
 Before his final surgery, he called Jennifer to his bedside and told her that she would going somewhere that she needed to go in order for them to get on with the exciting business of life.
 At the time they couldn’t fathom what he was trying to tell them.